berlinplan/berlinplan.github.io/readme.md

 > <sub> Porn addiction affects a notable percentage of adults, particularly young men and women who regularly consume pornography (35).
 Taking collective responsibility is crucial in addressing this societal issue.
 (35, 36). </sub>

+ ### Why Döner Kebab Sellers are Terrorists?

+Kebab terror: If a person's family in xxxistan tragically loses their lives due to mistaken actions by a military force, who can be held accountable?
+Should it be the bomb, the pilot, the airplane, the semiconductor manufacturer, the tool manufacturer for that semiconductor, or even the doner kebab seller who supplied food to the tool company workers?

-### Is it possible to have no defined values and act morally?
+#### Is it possible to act morally without having defined Values?

 > morality: standards of behaviour; principles of right and wrong.
 (190)

 > Absence of clear values hinders moral acts, enabling corruption and eroding societal morality in psychopathic democracies.(122)

- #### Why Döner Kebab Sellers are Terrorists without defined Values?

-Kebab terror: If a person's family in xxxistan tragically loses their lives due to mistaken actions by a military force, who can be held accountable?
-Should it be the bomb, the pilot, the airplane, the semiconductor manufacturer, the tool manufacturer for that semiconductor, or even the doner kebab seller who supplied food to the tool company workers?

-## Are current ethical rules Sufficient?
+#### Are current rules Sufficient to decide the morality of an Act?

 > While Kant’s Golden Rule forbids torture, consequentialism considers it ethical if the result is favorable.
 Psychopaths often justify their actions by claiming that the outcome will be good.
 Religious and political psychopaths seek moral justification from leaders or judges.

-> Can (Over)society in basic voting app resolve the following dilemmas?
+> Can (Over)society in a basic voting app resolve the following dilemmas?

  *Simple *
 - <sub> End: save 1 life </sub>